Henry-Os/Public-geospatial-datasets/README.md

 # Public-geospatial-datasets
-Website links to public geospatial datasets datasets (mostly agtech data) such as agricultural field boundaries, crop type labels, and many more.

-Website links to public geospatial datasets datasets (mostly agtech data) such as agricultural field boundaries, crop type labels, and many more.
+Website URLs to public geospatial datasets (mostly agtech data) such as agricultural field boundaries, crop type labels, and many more.

 [1.
 Microsoft AI for Earth: contains land use land cover data, vegetation data for different countries, climate data, DEM data, satellite imageries, and more](https://planetarycomputer.microsoft.com/catalog#Demographics)